Limited Time Offer

 Effective HR managers use check-ins to understand how new hires are progressing, what’s working for them, and what needs to be changed.

-9. Onboard New Hires in Groups
+9. Onboard new hires in groups

-Group-remote-onboarding It’s easier to manage new hires remotely when you onboard them in groups.
+It’s easier to manage new hires remotely when you onboard them in groups.
 If you’re using a company intranet, setting up a category or tag for new hires lets you introduce them to the right resources and training at once.
-This allows them to make progress as a group.
+This allows them to make progress as a group.If you are hiring a large group of employees, you can onboard them in batches weekly or monthly for simple management.
+Be sure to create a welcome statement or document that guides and orients them.
+This saves you time in scheduling video conferences for every batch.

 As a best practice, group onboarding allows new hires to know each other quickly.
 Additionally, it’s less agitating than one-on-one encounters, which some employees might not be comfortable with.
 If you can’t onboard in groups, you can schedule a conference or group session and invite all employees who joined you in the past three months.